8 min read

 Celebrating Adopt-A-Senior Dog Month: Advice for Welcoming a Good Old, New Dog

-Senior animals are often overlooked at shelters and rescues, as people tend to gravitate towards puppies, kittens and young animals.
-The truth is, adopting older pets has a lot of advantages: they tend to be more low-key and when you adopt one, you are literally saving a life, as older animals are usually among the first to be euthanized when shelter systems get overcrowded.
-Plus, you’ll be giving them a warm home in time for the holiday season!
+The truth is, adopting older pets has a lot of advantages: they tend to be more low-key and when you adopt one, you are saving a life, as older animals are usually among the first to be euthanized when shelter systems get overcrowded.

 Aging is a normal process for us all, and I am passionate about the gifts older dogs bestow upon their trusted guardians.
-I hope my blog will help empower fellow dog lovers to help prepare new old dogs to make the best of these golden years, so that more senior dogs may experience them with grace, empathy and happiness.
+I hope my blog will help empower fellow dog lovers to help prepare new and old dogs to make the best of these golden years, so that more senior dogs may experience them with grace, empathy, and happiness.

 Adopting Senior Dogs: Myths vs. Facts

 There are so many reasons why adopting older and senior animals can be advantageous.
-Older dogs often already know basic manners, potty training and obedience cues, whereas their younger counterparts may not have any of these skills.
+Older dogs often already know basic manners, potty training, and obedience cues, whereas their younger counterparts may not have any of these skills.
 This means less time, energy and work on their humans’ part when compared to puppies and adolescent dogs.

-Older dogs are also able to settle into their new homes more quickly than their younger counterparts, and require less supervision.
+Older dogs are also able to settle into their new homes more quickly than their younger counterparts and require less supervision.
 They can be easier for family homes, bonding to their new humans just as quickly as puppies, as well as less likely to be destructive as they aren’t teething and have likely lived in a home environment before.

 Adding a New Senior Dog to Your Home

-When you consider adding a new animal to your home through adoption, it’s extremely important to have a balance between your desires and ability to care for an animal, and what is available.
 Be open and honest.
 The mindfulness you take into the process is important.
 Before adopting, make sure you know as much about the dog as possible, and get a full health report.
 Just because a dog is older does not mean it will necessarily need more vet visits than a younger dog… Or, a dog may have a manageable disease or disability… and simply need a new family with the time and financial means to support them.
 It’s important to remember that all dogs are individuals, and to have an open mind, rather than clinging to preconceived notions.

 There are many avenues to take to find the right dog for your family.
-You can check places where people post to rehome their dogs, such as Nextdoor, Facebook, other community groups or through your network of family, friends and coworkers.
-You can also check your local shelters and rescue groups; Petfinder.com is a wonderful website where pretty much all rescues and shelters also list their available dogs, and you can filter searches by breeds and locations, and much more.
+You can check places where people post to rehome their dogs, such as Nextdoor, Facebook, other community groups, or through your network of family, friends, and coworkers.

-It’s important to think about what kind of temperament you need in a dog.
-A temperament is not only comprised of a dog’s learned habits, but inherent traits, and determines the behavior of the dog.
 For instance, if you have young children in your home, you will want a dog who has had exposure to and is comfortable around not only children, but loud noises, fast movements, and anything else your particular children may do or be like, that could affect the dog.

-By taking into consideration your home, family and everyday lifestyle, you can find a dog that is most suitable for you.
-A good resource to learn more about temperament and how tests are done to give you ideas for what to consider is the American Temperament Test Society, Inc. In addition, getting assistance from a positive dog trainer can also be invaluable, as you can have help assessing dogs with their experienced guidance, as well as have a trainer ready to help you acclimate the new dog into your home.
+By taking into consideration your home, family, and everyday lifestyle, you can find a dog that is most suitable for you.
+A good resource to learn more about temperament and how tests are done to give you ideas for what to consider is the American Temperament Test Society, Inc.

 As with any other age of rescue/shelter dog, remember this will be a big change of several that your new senior dog will be going through.
-Be patient and manage your expectations, and allow your dog to decompress and familiarize his or herself with the new surroundings and routines, before expecting too much.
-Take it easy and make everything positive.
-Your dog may have lost his former family and may be grieving, and is used to things being different, so take your time and don’t have expectations that this dog will be just like the former ones you’ve had.
+Be patient, manage your expectations, and allow your dog to decompress and familiarize himself or herself with the new surroundings and routines, before expecting too much.

 Avoid adding stress to your new dog’s life.
 Don’t plan to have lots of guests over to meet them right away, or force them to go into a lot of new environments.
-Allow them time to get used to their new home and immediate family, and go slowly from there as they are able to settle.
-Dogs are amazingly resilient, overall, but you don’t want to push too hard either.
-For more tips, refer to my previous blog about rescue dogs.
+Allow them time to get used to their new home and immediate family, and go slowly from there so they can settle.

 Caring for Your Senior Dog